dscho/xkcd/content/comics/2011-8-10-password-strength.md

 Difficulty to remember: Hard

-[The passphrase "correct horse battery staple" is shown in the center of the panel.]
+correct horse battery staple [Each word in the proposed password is indicated to have 11 bits (squares) of entropy.]

-Four random common words {Each word has 11 bits of entropy.}
+Four random common words

-~52 bits of entropy
+~44 bits of entropy [As before, these bits are represented by all 44 squares from the previous panel being redrawn]

 2<sup>44</sup> = 550 years at 1000 guesses/sec

 Difficulty to guess: Hard

-[Cueball is thinking, in his thought bubble a horse is standing to one side talking to an off-screen observer.
+[Cueball is thinking.
+His thought bubble shows a horse on the left talking to an off-screen observer.
 An arrow points to a staple attached to the side of a battery.]

 Horse: That's a battery staple.

 Observer: *Correct!*

 Difficulty to remember: You've already memorized it

+[Caption beneath the whole comic:]

 Through 20 years of effort, we've successfully trained everyone to use passwords that are hard for humans to remember, but easy for computers to guess.